lakshusan/student-1/_posts/2024-04-16-datastruc-writeup.md

 ## Collections

 This is out SQLite database with initiating the users, and users.py showing the users and their respective schema details, expressed in the database.
+We include schema such as name, user id, password, inventory, date of birth, favorite food, points, and role.
+The user's information in these columns change along with their actions in the game.

 <img src="https://cdn.discordapp.com/attachments/796087225535168512/1230551541367439522/image.png?ex=6633bb6e&is=6621466e&hm=10fb05e0e39b0f343ed370a942b0561985ef7b73965a6db0280859ff38c5b371&">